What are bed bugs?

 What is head lice?

-The head louse, or Pediculus humanus capitis, is a parasitic insect that can be found on the head, eyebrows, and eyelashes of people.
-Head lice feed on human blood several times a day and live close to the human scalp.
-Head lice are not known to spread disease.
+Head lice (Pediculus humanus capitis) are parasitic insects that commonly infest the scalp and may also be found on the eyebrows and eyelashes.
+They feed on human blood several times a day and live close to the scalp, where conditions are most favorable for their survival.
+While head lice can cause discomfort and irritation, they are not known to spread disease.

 What is scabies?